Tē Taea, Ka Kore Anō | Understanding FASD

 Where can I get more info about alcohol and pregnancy?

-An important note is that between 40-50% of pregnancies in Aotearoa New Zealand are unplanned, which means many women may be drinking socially before they realise they are pregnant.
+An important note is that between 40-50% of pregnancies in Aotearoa New Zealand are unplanned, which means many women from every walk of life may be drinking socially before they realise they are pregnant.

 If this occurs, the best advice is to stop drinking immediately and talk to your doctor or midwife.